Back to Blog

 Instagram is the primary portfolio platform for interior designers.
 Optimize accordingly:

-Reels for walkthroughs: Post walkthrough videos as Reels, not regular video posts.
+Reels for hero shots: Post AI-generated video ads as Reels, not regular video posts.
 Reels get 2 to 3x the reach.
 Use trending audio and location tags.

-Carousels for detail: The before photo → walkthrough video → after photo → detail shots carousel format maximizes engagement.
+Carousels for detail: The before photo → AI video ad → after photo → detail shots carousel format maximizes engagement.
 Each swipe is a micro-commitment from the viewer, and Instagram rewards posts that generate swipes.

 Save-worthy captions: Interior design content has the highest save rate of any visual category on Instagram.
 Write captions that provide value -- material choices, design rationale, budget breakdowns -- and viewers will save your posts for future reference.
 Saves are a strong signal to the algorithm.